jamieRollison/stereogif/README.md

 A major hurdle will be representing JPG data in a way that can be modified, and outputting our modified data in the form of a GIF.

 ## References
-The implementation of a linked list was adapted from homework 8 of this class.